-Basis is generally the amount of your capital investment in a property for tax purposes.
-Use your basis to figure depreciation, amortization, depletion, casualty losses, and any gain or loss on the sale, exchange or other disposition of the property.
+Basis is generally the amount of your capital investment in property for tax purposes.
+Use your basis to figure depreciation, amortization, depletion, casualty losses, and any gain or loss on the sale, exchange, or other disposition of the property.

-In most situations, the basis of an asset you purchase is its cost.
+In most situations, the basis of an asset is its cost to you.
 The cost is the amount you pay for it in cash, debt obligations, and other property or services.
 Cost includes sales tax and other expenses connected with the purchase.
-Your basis in some assets is not determined by cost.
+Your basis in some assets is not determined by the cost to you.
 If you acquire property other than through a purchase (such as a gift or an inheritance), refer to Publication 551, Basis of Assets, for more information.
 If you acquired your property from an individual who died in 2010, special rules may apply to your calculation of basis.
 In addition to reviewing Publication 551, you may need to review Publication 4895, Tax Treatment of Property Acquired From a Decedent Dying in 2010.

 If you buy stocks or bonds, your basis is the purchase price plus any additional costs such as commissions and recording or transfer fees.
-If you have stocks or bonds that you did not purchase, your basis may be determined by their fair market value or the previous owner's adjusted basis.
+If you have stocks or bonds that you did not purchase, you may have to determine your basis by the fair market value of the stocks and bonds on the date of transfer or the basis of the previous owner.
 Refer to Publication 550, Investment Income and Expenses, for more information.

-Before figuring gain or loss on a sale, exchange, or other disposition of property, or before figuring allowable depreciation, you must determine the adjusted basis of that property.
-Certain events that occur during your period of ownership may increase or decrease your basis, resulting in an "adjusted basis."
-Increase your basis by items such as the cost of improvements that add to the value of the property, and decrease it by items such as depreciation allowable and insurance reimbursements for casualty and theft losses.
+Before figuring gain or loss on a sale, exchange, or other disposition of property, or before figuring allowable depreciation, you must determine your adjusted basis in that property.
+Certain events that occur during the period of your ownership may increase or decrease your basis, resulting in an "adjusted basis."
+Increase your basis by items such as the cost of improvements that add to the value of the property, and decrease it by items such as allowable depreciation and insurance reimbursements for casualty and theft losses.